-Similarly, reporting from corporate units owning sensitive processes is intended to enable the systematic monitoring of the operation of the Model and the identification of any measures necessary to adapt the ICRMS.
+Reporting from corporate units owning sensitive processes is intended to enable the systematic monitoring of the operation of the Model and the identification of any measures necessary to adapt the ICRMS.

 The reporting obligations for any conduct violating the provisions of the 231 Model derive from the broader duty of diligence and loyalty of workers referred to in Articles 2104 and 2105 of the Italian Civil Code.
-Accordingly, everyone is required to promptly report violations (whether ascertained or potential) of the Code of Ethics, the Anti-Corruption Code and the 231 Model to the Supervisory Body.
+Accordingly, everyone is required to promptly report violations (whether ascertained or potential) of the Code of Ethics and the 231 Model to the Supervisory Body.

-Failure to transmit the information as indicated in the procedure governing such information flows represents - to all effects - a violation of the 231 Model and is therefore subject to disciplinary action.
+Failure to transmit the information as indicated in the procedure "Management of information flows and reports to the Supervisory Body" represents - to all effects - a violation of the 231 Model and is therefore subject to disciplinary action.